-Jaden used to be the sales manager at TimeZone (see below), and started his own shop in September of 2017.
-He currently specializes in new modern Rolex watches but can also can source you a used modern watch (along with APs and Pateks), as Jaden has a very strong network of suppliers.
+Jaden used to be the sales manager at TimeZone (see below) and started his own shop in September of 2017.
+He currently specializes in new modern Rolex watches but can also source you a used modern watch (along with APs and Pateks), as Jaden has a very strong network of suppliers.

 - Price – Lowest price out of any watch store I have been to in Hong Kong.
 How does he do it?
 Jaden focuses on pushing volume instead of trying to make the most margin per watch sold.
 His extensive network and sourcing skills allow him to restock his inventory quicker than his competitors.